abhilashsaj/Secure-Chat/README.md

 # Secure-Chat

 ## About
-The project includes client to client secure message transmission and a secure group chat with end to end encryption.
+The project includes client to client secure message transmission and a secure chatroom with end to end encryption.

 ## Features